The Top 10 Workouts of 2017 According to Google

 Photo Credit: Bungee Workout/Tough Lotus Bungee Workout

 What's a more fun way to get fit than bouncing and flying all over a fitness studio?
-Bungee workouts may not be in a ton of studios in the U.S. yet, but after landing in the second spot on this list, you can bet you'll be seeing more pop up in 2018.
+Bungee workouts may not be in many studios in the United States yet, but after landing in the second spot on this list, you can bet you'll be seeing them pop up in 2018.
 The workout caught the attention of Americans late in 2016 after a video of these

 classes in Thailand made the rounds.
-In early 2017, Tough Lotus in Chandler, AZ, brought the trend stateside.
+In early 2017, Tough Lotus in Chandler, Arizona, brought the trend stateside.

 Read more: Why Going Vertical Is the Next Big Fitness Trend